Abhishek91K/WeatherNow/README.md

 # 🌤️ WeatherNow – Real-time Weather App

-WeatherNow is a fully responsive, dynamic weather forecasting web application that fetches real-time weather data using the OpenWeatherMap API.
-It provides a clean, animated interface with city-wise forecasts, icons, visibility, temperature, wind speed, and more.
+WeatherNow is a sleek, responsive web application that provides instant weather updates using the OpenWeatherMap API.
+It detects your location automatically on page load and also allows manual city search.
+With emoji-enhanced UI, weather-based backgrounds, and animated transitions, this project reflects a production-grade front-end implementation.

 ---